yunhong97/Simple-Wordle-Python-Code/README.md

 1) Which letters are completely wrong
 2) Which letters are correct, but in the wrong position
 3) Which letters are correct and in the right position

+If you exceed 6 tries, the code will print the correct answer for you.